 CAREERS AND INTERNSHIPS

 Employers frequently look for potential employees with specific skills that are acquired in sociology and criminal justice courses dealing with survey and research methods, statistics, criminal justice, marketing, and population research.
 With a number of these courses to their credit, students may well find themselves at a competitive advantage with other liberal arts graduates.
 The breadth of learning from a liberal arts education gives opportunities to develop interpersonal, analytical, problem-solving, and communication skills essential for success in today’s competitive job market.
 According to the Wall Street Journal, big employers are wooing social science and liberal arts graduates with growing fervor after years of favoring job applicants with technical degrees.
-Employers find that graduates of schools like Rockford University can take a variety of problems and apply creative analysis to them.
+Employers find that graduates of schools like Rockford University can look at a variety of problems and apply creative analysis to solving them.

-The Criminal Justice and Sociology degrees are designed to provide students with a wide range of opportunities including academic internships at local agencies or organizations within the Rockford community and beyond.
+The criminal justice and sociology degrees are designed to provide students with a wide range of opportunities including academic internships at local agencies or organizations within the Rockford community and beyond.

 Students seeking a sociology degree may choose to complete one, 3-credit academic internship, although it is not part of their degree requirements.
 Department faculty and advisors assist students with locating appropriate internship placement opportunities.
 Internships provide students the opportunity to get a “real world” experience in their field of career interest.